hcyjn2/E-Health-Adviser-System/prototype v0.1/README.md

 GitHub Link: https://github.com/hcyjn2/E-Health-Adviser-System

-Everything in the this application is developed by Group 11a besides the external libraries such as sharedpreferences, calendar_carousel and etc.
+Everything in the lib folder of this application is developed by Group 11a.
+Additionally, there were external libraries used, provided below.

 List of external libraries used in this project:
 1. audioplayers